12 tips for better media relations

 All fans want to see their team striving to be the best.
 So get cameras into the weights room, for example, to show the sweat and tears behind every performance.
 The All Blacks do that each week in camp.
 But don’t forget that players need a release from time-to-time and the media can play a role in that.

-It’s far easier for your team to talk about how awesome they are after a win, rather than describing why they came second (again).
+It’s far easier for your team to talk about how awesome they are after a win, rather than describing why they came second or worse (again).
 And more people want to talk with winners.
 So if you really want to get better media coverage, just ensure your team is a winning one!

 If you manage media relations for high profile Talent, and you want to save time and stay on top of everything, then Blinder is for you.